markhannon/zimi-integration/README.md

 custom_components/zimi/fan.py
 custom_components/zimi/light.py
 custom_components/zimi/manifest.json
+custom_components/zimi/sensor.json
 custom_components/zimi/strings.json
 custom_components/zimi/switch.py
 ```

 ## Configuration is done in the UI

+### Configuration Options

+The following configuration options are shown when adding a new ZIMI integration:
+Option | Value
+`host` | hostname for ZCC or leave blank to attempt to discover on network
+`port` | port number for manually configured ZCC host
+`timeout` | TCP/IP socket timeout value - leave as is
+`verbosity` | level of debug output between 0 and 2.
+1 is a good setting.
+`watchdog` | number of seconds between refresh of the connection or 0 if not used

 ### Automatic setup via UDP discovery
 The integration can attempt to discover a ZCC device on the local network if the user does not enter data into the IP Address and Port fields.
 If a ZCC is discovered, the IP address and port will be used to interrogate the ZCC to identify all ControlPoints.
 This data includes Properties, States and Actions which is used to create an Entities within Home Assistant.